-Whenever you see the blue Sponsored Content flag at the top right of the article, it means that one of Desktop Engineering’s advertising partners sponsors an article, it will be labeled as sponsored content.
+If one of Desktop Engineering’s advertising partners sponsors an article, it will be labeled as sponsored content.
 Such content normally takes one of three forms: “Editor’s Pick of the Week,” “Check it Out” and advertorials.

 Editor’s Picks and Check it Out